Nekroze/codeforthought/chapter/playground.rst

    0.025

 Great so we have written some simple, but boring, mathematical expressions in :term:`Python`!
 But the last two examples are a bit different.
-First, if you didn't guess already, the symbol for multiplication in programming is the asterisk (`*`) character and division is the forward slash (`/`) character.
-But the last two examples are almost exactly the same except for the parenthesis around the `2.0 * 20`` expression in the final one.
+First, if you didn't guess already, the symbol for multiplication in programming is the asterisk (``*``) character and division is the forward slash (``/``) character.
+But the last two examples are almost exactly the same except for the parenthesis around the ``2.0 * 20`` expression in the final one.

 The reason for the parenthesis is to solve one of the largest problems in programming.
-OK well not specifically but give me some slack here.
-One of the largest problems for new programmers other then the syntax of the language they have chosen is understanding that the computer does not and can not think the way they do.
+OK well not specifically but give but bare with me for a moment.
+One of the largest problems for new programmers, other then the syntax of the language they have chosen, is understanding that the computer does not (and can not) think the way they do.
 It has no clue what you want to do with your code.
-This makes it very hard for a computer to guess what the right thing to do is, so often it doesn't even try.
+This makes it very hard for a computer to figure out what the right thing to do is, so often it doesn't even try.

-In programming we need to make our intentions clear and preferably clean.
-Not only does a computer have to understand what you mean but so do humans.
-This speaks to a balance that we need to find between telling the computer exactly what to do to get it right and being able to actually articulate and understand those commands ourselves.
-Remember, you may understand what you write today but if you come back in six months will it still make perfect sense?
+In programming we need to make our intentions clear and preferably concise.
+Not only does a computer have to understand what you mean but so do other humans.
+This speaks to a balance that we need to find between telling the computer exactly what to do to get it right, and being able to actually articulate, and understand those commands ourselves.
+Remember that while you may understand what you write today but if you come back in six months will it still make perfect sense?

 But we are getting ahead of ourselves a bit.
 We use the parenthesis in the last example above because we want to divide 1 by the result of 2.0 multiplied